 How much does it cost to travel to Rapid City?

-You should plan to spend around $133 per day on your vacation in Rapid City.
-This is the average daily price based on the expenses of other visitors.
+A typical traveler spends $133 per day on a trip to Rapid City.
+This is the average daily price for a vacation in Rapid City based on the expenses of other visitors.

 Past travelers have spent, on average for one day: